No-Knead Focaccia (VIDEO)

 • Remove the plastic wrap.
 Move the bowl back and forth, opening up the bubbles and allowing the dough to breathe.
 Coat a generous layer of olive oil on the bottom of a 9"x13" inch aluminum, non-stick baking pan.
 For good measure, you may also line the bottom with parchment paper prior to drizzling the oil.

 • Pour the dough into the pan.
 The dough may seem to "deflate" but don't fret.
 Fold the dough into thirds, rotate 90 degrees so that the dough is in line with the pan and flip over, revealing the smoother side on top.
 Gently spread the dough into the corners with your fingertips but don't force it.
+It will spread more in the second rise.

 Note: This second rise is called proofing.
 It occurs after the dough is shaped and placed in the baking tray.
 This shorter rise allows the dough to develop a little more volume and improves the final structure.